Glenn Maxwell: Limited overs return in 2018

 Maxwell batting against New Zealand in February 2018 during the Tri-Series.

 Maxwell returned to Australia's squad for the 2017–18 Trans-Tasman Tri-Series involving New Zealand and England in early 2018.
 In the first T20I of the series, he scored 40 from 24 balls against New Zealand, before making a century against England in the second match, making 103 runs from 58 balls.
 He also took three wickets in the match.

 In March, Maxwell was briefly recalled to the Australian Test squad following the suspensions of Smith, Warner and Cameron Bancroft for ball tampering during the Australian 2018 Tour of South Africa, but did not play in the final Test of the series.
-The following month he was awarded a national contract for the 2018–19 season and played during the ODI tour of England, scoring 112 runs at an average of 37.33, and in the side's tours throughout 2018 and into 2019.
+The following month he was awarded a national contract for the 2018–19 season and played during the ODI tour of England, scoring 112 runs at an average of 37.33, and in the team's tours throughout 2018 and into 2019.

-Despite being omitted from the Test squad to play Pakistan in October 2018, Maxwell had re-established himself in the one-day side.
+Despite being omitted from the Test squad to play Pakistan in October 2018, Maxwell had re-established himself in the one-day team.
 He scored his third T20I century during the tour of India in early 2019, making 113 not out and becoming the first Australian man to score three T20I centuries.
 He was again named as Cricket Australia's men's T20I player of the year for 2019.

 He played in Australia's squad in the 2019 Cricket World Cup before announcing in October that he would be taking a short break from cricket due to mental health issues.